underscore-en/henveloper/README.md

 * [Reddit Disord Hook](https://github.com/henveloper/reddit-discord-hook)

-  * Simple script created in an hour to add a button to each subreddit post in reddit, that sends the post image if any to a discord hook.
+  * Simple script created in an hour to add a button to each subreddit post in reddit, that sends the post image if any to a discord hook when pressed

 ### 2021